NUS (National Cohorts Office)

 • The Selection Panel comprised international experts and local representatives.

-The shortlisted Strategic Cohorts are Singapore Chinese Health Study (SCHS), Singapore Epidemiology of Eye Diseases (SEED), SG100K, and Singapore Longitudinal Ageing Studies-Yishun Study (SLAS-YS).
+The funded Strategic Cohorts are Singapore Chinese Health Study (SCHS), Singapore Epidemiology of Eye Diseases (SEED), SG100K, and Singapore Longitudinal Ageing Studies-Yishun Study (SLAS-YS).
 Read about the Singapore Strategic Cohort Consortium (SSCC) here.